-- We gained an understanding of Company's processes and controls in place for determining the fair value of each granted option. - We evaluated the option price model management selected to determine the fair value, and analyzed the underlying data and assumptions used in the calculations. - We also recalculated the fair value of each option granted.
+- We gained an understanding of Company's processes and controls in place for determining the fair value of each granted option, options granted. - We evaluated the option price model management selected to determine the fair value, and analyzed the underlying data and assumptions used in the calculations. - We also recalculated performed independent recalculations of the fair value of each option granted, granted stock options using our own assumptions and compared the results to the Company's estimates.